It is important to take action today to ensure your estate is dealt with as you would wish after you have died.

 **Deed of Variation

-Married couples, civil-partners and co-habiting couples save between 16% and 21% when making Mirror Wills, the exact saving is subject to the complexity of the affairs and will be advised at an initial meeting.
+Married couples, civil-partners and co-habiting couples save between 17% and 21% when making Mirror Wills (2), the exact saving is subject to the complexity of the affairs and will be advised at an initial meeting.

 There really is ‘no time like the present’ for you and your partner to make your Wills.
 Even if you have already made a Will, it might be a good idea to review it and see if it still meets all your requirements and accurately reflects your wishes.
 If we did not draft your existing Will it doesn’t matter, we are still able to advise you and prepare a new one should you wish to do so.

 Following your death, because you have made your Will with Holmes & Hills Solicitors, your executors will be entitled to a free half hour initial appointment with one of specialist probate lawyers.
-This will inform them of their role an responsibilities.
+This will inform them of their roles and responsibilities.

 Whether or not you made your original Will with Holmes & Hills Solicitors or not, one of our specialist lawyers can assist you in updating your Will to ensure it is aligned with your current circumstances and wishes.